Soulghost/iblessing/README.md

 - send mail to xiuyutong1994#gmail.com

 # Get started
-⚠️⚠️⚠️ **Unicorn will crash when SIP(System Integrity Protection) is on, please turn it off before you run any scanner depend on unicorn.**
+⚠️⚠️⚠️ **Sometimes unicorn will crash on start when doing huge memory mapping, you can try to run it again, if it still can't work, please contact me or create an issue, thanks.**
 1. You can download the [pre-relase iblessing binary](https://github.com/Soulghost/iblessing/releases) and enjoy it.
 2. run chmod +x for the binary
 3. For more tutorails, please check the [Documentation & Help](https://github.com/Soulghost/iblessing#documentation--help) below.